fatihmgenc/JsonPlace/README.md

 ## What tech it includes ?

 It uses **.Net 6** BackEnd with **gRPC** and **react.js** for client side.
 Project **dockerized** and runs on containers.
-Varient libraries are included in terms of security and functionality.
+Various libraries are included in terms of security and functionality.